darshana-perera-97/Ai-blog-site/README.md

 blog write prompt:

 Create a copy of ai-daily-life-transforming-modern-world.html file and place the bellow content there.
-And add new cards for this blog in index.html and blogs.html files also. mark the published data as 08th Aug 2025
+And add new cards for this blog in index.html and blogs.html files also.
+Add tables, bullets points also if needed.

+mark the published data as 13th Aug 2025

 ---------------------------------
 blog generate prompt: